MuzzammilShah/Road-to-AI/docs/blog/posts/post-7.md

 You should see your distro at Version 2. *Why WSL?
 Docker Desktop uses WSL 2 as its Linux kernel backend on Windows for Linux containers.
 It’s the recommended path.*

-Now, there is a good chance when you ran the above two commands you would have received the following outputs respectively:
+Now, there is a good chance that when you ran the above two commands you would have received the following outputs respectively:

 ```
 C:\Windows\System32>wsl –status